IngridAtMicrosoft/DocsContent/singlesource/v1/media-accounts.md

 ---

-## Media account options
+## Media stream account options

 ### Data location

-Media accounts are a global Azure resource and media may be processed and cached in any Azure region.
+Media stream accounts are a global Azure resource and media may be processed and cached in any Azure region.
 Media content is stored in the location specified when the account is created using the `dataLocation` property. `dataLocation` is set to an Azure geography, for example
 `United States` or `Europe`, data may be stored within any Azure region in the geography.
 The data location of an account may not be changed after the account has been created.

 ### Public network access

-Media accounts can be configured to block all requests from public networks using the `publicNetworkAccess` property.
+Media stream accounts can be configured to block all requests from public networks using the `publicNetworkAccess` property.
 When public network access is blocked, media may only be streamed using a [private endpoint](../v2/network-security.md).

 #### [C#](#tab/csharp)